superdev-1018/solidity-example/content/articles/using-current-date-and-time-in-vs-code-snippets.md

 - `CURRENT_MINUTE`
 - `CURRENT_SECOND`

-Now If I want the front matter to have a format such as this `2020-08-09T21:48:48+05:30`, I would add the following snippet,
+If I want the front matter to have a format such as this `2020-08-09T21:48:48+05:30`, I would add the following snippet,

 ```json
 "date: ${CURRENT_YEAR}-${CURRENT_MONTH}-${CURRENT_DATE}T${CURRENT_HOUR}:${CURRENT_MINUTE}:${CURRENT_SECOND}+05:30",